yrc42/Winter2019_notes/psych/Group based Evil.md

 * animosity is not enough of a reason - **must overcome physiological confrontational barrier**

-  * via "**emotional energy dominance**" - enemies are weak and our group is strong - boosting themselves at the expense of others - similar to sadism
+  * via "**emotional energy dominance**" - enemies are weak and our group is strong - boosting themselves at the expense of others - **similar to sadism**
   * **acting on the perception gives a positive rush**
-  * **preceded by symbolic attacks** - graffiti on properties, sacred places, if no one push back they go bigger(ANTIFA FUCK YEAAH)
+  * **preceded by symbolic attacks** - graffiti on properties, sacred places, if no one push back they go bigger
   * **humiliation/desecration** - "before I kill you, force you do humiliating things - sex act, killing games, plead and bargain" - to keep up the **"Triumphant atmosphere"** such that the high/giddiness stay on

 ##### Explaining Oneself (Bryant 2017) - Rwanda

 * It's "war", not genocide
-* distancing themselves is more commonly used as excuse than justifications - since they are already on trial, justification is useless
+* **distancing themselves** is more commonly used as excuse than justifications - since they are already on trial, justification is useless
 * "I am not capable of doing that.
-I'm nobody" - The most common defense, FAKE NEWS defense
+I'm nobody" - The most common defense, **FAKE NEWS defense**
 * Functions : try to evade, assert goodness to avoid the Mark of Cain

 ##### Explaining Manyself